PacoReinaCampo/MPSoC-DV/doc/book/chapters/chapter2.md

 ##### Mathematical constants (C++20)

-C++20 introduced support for mathematical constants like π (pi) and e (Euler's number).
+C++20 introduced support for mathematical constants like pi (pi) and e (Euler's number).
 These constants are provided as predefined values (`std::numbers::pi`, `std::numbers::e`) and are useful for mathematical computations requiring precise values of these constants.

 ##### Basic linear algebra algorithms (C++26)